PedroBortolli/CFStats/README.md

 Click on "Compare two users!".
 Now, type 2 valid Codeforces handles and then click on "Compare!".
 Another page will be loaded containing information about each individual user and also common information between them.

+There will be spoiler tags containing links (to the actual Codeforces website) for each problem solved by each user.
+Also, a graph is ploted containing the amount of problems solved by tag.

+More features to come in the next weeks.
+Some of the current ones may be changed.

 ## Who works on this project?